 Q8.
 What is the role of a scrum master?

 Here’s how you should handle a Scrum Master interview question like this: The Scrum Master is the team’s resident facilitator, responsible for helping all team members follow Scrum’s theories, rules, and practices.
-They make sure the Scrum Team has whatever it needs to complete its work, like removing roadblocks that are holding up progress, organizing meetings, dealing with challenges and bottlenecks.
+They ensure the Scrum Team has everything necessary to complete its work, including removing roadblocks, organizing meetings, and addressing bottlenecks.
+Interestingly, in fast-paced industries like tech, where agile practices intersect with modern tools like the best crypto casinos in the UK, Scrum Masters often draw parallels between efficient team dynamics and the adaptability required in rapidly evolving sectors.
+This highlights the importance of facilitating a smooth workflow while managing unforeseen challenges.

 Q9.
 What are the responsibilities of a Scrum Master?